The Water Reclamation Division

 The Water Reclamation Facility first removes any trash and grit (for disposal at a landfill) and then uses a largely biological process to remove contaminants, nutrients, and pollutants.
 Cleaned water is returned to the environment into the Spokane River.
 Solids generated in the process, largely microbes which grow by processing the wastewater, are sent to a composting facility for reuse as fertilizer.

 Tours are available upon request and pending staff availability.

-The City of Post Falls is working toward the development of a 500 acre multi-use natural area called the Upper Falls Community Forest.
+The City of Post Falls is working toward the development of a 500 acre multi-use natural area called the Post Falls Community Forest.

 It is envisioned for this area to serve as a multi-use property for the City, providing an opportunity to reuse highly treated Class A reclaimed water via drip irrigation, serving as an educational forest, and providing outdoor recreational opportunities to citizens and visitors.

 Post Falls Community Forest History & Future Plans